sablier-labs/v1-protocol/README.md

 ## Packages :package:

-Sablier is maintained as a monorepo with multiple sub packages.
-Please find a comprehensive list below.
+We're maintaining this as a monorepo with multiple sub packages.

 ### Deployed Packages